sleeyax/world-time-api/README.md

 A [World Time API](http://worldtimeapi.org/) clone that doesn't suck.
 It's a drop-in replacement that is 100% compatible with the original API, but with a focus on reliability and performance.

 ## Why?
-I got tired of the original World Time API not functioning correctly more than half of the time, so I challenged myself to a freestyle coding challenge to build a reliable clone within 24 hours.
+I got tired of the original World Time API not functioning correctly more than half of the time, so I challenged myself to a freestyle coding challenge to build a POC within 24 hours.
 Turns out it wasn't that hard.

-## Data Sources
-We use the following open data sources to provide accurate timezone information:

-- Timezone data from [IANA timezone database](https://www.iana.org/time-zones)
-- Geo IP data from [maxmind geolite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/)

 ## Features

-- 🚀 **Fast**: Built with performance in mind
+- 🚀 **Fast**: Designed for optimal performance (< 200ms)
 - 📘 **TypeScript**: Full type safety and better developer experience
 - 🌍 **Geo IP Support**: Automatically detect timezone based on client IP
 - 📅 **Frequently updated**: Timezone datasets are updated as soon as they are available and geo IP datasets are updated every 30 days
 - 💼 **Commercial Use**: Built with commercial use in mind, so you can use it in your projects without worrying about licensing issues

+## Data Sources
+We use the following open data sources to provide accurate timezone information:

+- Timezone data from [IANA timezone database](https://www.iana.org/time-zones)
+- Geo IP data from [maxmind geolite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/)

 ## API Endpoints